 There can be a risk that litigation over a boundary dispute becomes a runaway train where, after significant legal costs have been incurred, the parties feel that they must see it though to the bitter end, rather than withdraw, because a party which unilaterally withdraws (without terms being agreed with the other side) is normally ordered to pay the legal costs so far of the other party.
 If litigation continues to the end then generally the party which eventually loses is ordered to pay the legal costs of the winning party.
 If the dispute is over an acre of land and party A, which claims title, is awarded title to the whole one acre, then party B, which has lost, will typically be ordered to pay A's costs.
 If A is awarded most of the one acre except for a small strip of land on the boundary then again, A having won the overwhelming majority of the land claimed, B will normally be ordered to pay A's costs.
 But if, instead of one acre being in dispute, it is only the thin strip of land on the boundary which is disputed - a typical boundary dispute - then who is ordered to pay whose costs hinges on who is found to own that small strip of land.
 This is what makes the decision about whether to commence or continue boundary dispute litigation particularly difficult.

 Resolution of a boundary dispute can involve making an application to the Land Registry (which, if objected to, will then be referred to the First-tier Tribunal (Property Chamber, Land Registration Division) or, alternatively, making a civil court claim.
+A court claim in a boundary dispute case if made in the High Court will invariably be transferred to the County Court so a "court claim" in practice means a County Court claim.
 The pros and cons of each will vary, to a degree, depending on the particular case, but generally:-

 The judges of the First-tier Tribunal (Property Chamber, Land Registration Division) are specialist land law judges whereas judges in the County Court who deal with boundary disputes are not usually specialists.

-A court claim, if pursued to the end, will invariably result in the court deciding exactly where the boundary line is.
-If the court decides that the boundary is not where the Claimant claims it to be, the court will do the best it can, even if the evidence is somewhat sparce, and declare where the boundary is: the court will not leave the boundary "fuzzy".
-If the First-tier Tribunal decides that the boundary is not where the Applicant claims it is, it will also attempt to decide exactly where it is but the First-tier Tribunal, unlike the court, has the option, if the evidence is sparce, of simply dismissing the Application and leaving the boundary "fuzzy" - i.e. leaving it registered as just a "general" (approximate) boundary.
+It should also be appreciated that a court claim, if pursued to the end, will invariably result in the court deciding exactly where the boundary line is.
+If the court decides that the boundary is not where the Claimant claims it to be, the court will do the best it can, even if the evidence is somewhat sparce, and declare where the boundary is: it is extremely rare for the court to dismiss both claim and counterclaim and leave the boundary undecided.
+If the First-tier Tribunal decides that the boundary is not where the Applicant claims it is, it will also attempt to decide exactly where it is but the First-tier Tribunal will more readily exercise the option, if the evidence is sparce, of simply dismissing the Application and leaving the boundary "fuzzy" - i.e. leaving it registered as just a "general" (approximate) boundary.
 Sometimes the First-tier Tribunal may decide the exact position of part of a boundary and leave another part, about which the evidence is less clear, as a "general" boundary.
+If the tribunal leaves the entire boundary as a general boundary then that means that the applicant is counted as having "lost" the case and normally has to pay costs.

-However sometimes an urgent injunction is needed before a final decision on the position of the boundary can be made.
-For example if a neighbour is threatening to demolish a historical wall, a temporary injunction will be necessary to prevent that happening while the process of having the position of the boundary authoritatively decided proceeds.
-In that case court proceedings would be issued.
-Once the urgent matter of an interim injunction has been decided the proceedings to decide, finally, the position of the boundary, can then proceed in court or, if the land is registered, it might be appropriate for court proceedings to be stayed (suspended) whilst an application for a determined boundary is made to the Land Registry.
+Although the First-tier Tribunal has no power to itself grant an injunction that is not really a problem.
+Usually once a boundary has been definitively declared it is respected: it is the uncertainty which causes neighbours to encroach and once an authoritative decision has been made by the tribunal usually there will be no continuing problem of trespass.
+If, following a decision by the First-tier Tribunal, there were to be a continued encroachment then a court claim for an injunction could still be made and would be more straightforward because the position of the boundary would already have been determined by the tribunal.
+Occasionally an urgent injunction is essential before a final decision on the position of the boundary can be made.
+For example if a neighbour is threatening to demolish a historical wall, a temporary injunction will be necessary if it is desired to prevent that happening while the process of having the position of the boundary authoritatively decided proceeds.
+In that case court proceedings would need to be issued.
+But once the urgent matter of an interim injunction has been dealt with the court proceedings could be held in abeyance ("stayed") whilst an application for a determined boundary is made to the Land Registry.

 The above explanation of the law is only an overview and in order to be reasonably concise I have had to leave some details out - details which are likely to affect what the law would say about your own situation.
 So please do not rely on the above but Contact me for advice